It is the perfect Instagram accommodation.

 Along the Tulum Beach Strip, Coco Tulum is within close walking distance of heaps of local boutiques, cute cafes, restaurants and beach clubs.
 Rent yourself a bike to get around and explore more of this beautiful little beach town.

-The Tulum Ruins and Playa Paraiso beach is also within about 10km of Coco Tulu.
+The Tulum Ruins and Playa Paraiso beach is also within about 10 kilometres of Coco Tulum.

 Staying at an eco lodge for the first time

 In the spirit of honesty though, it is a good idea to remember that Coco Tulum is an eco-lodge.
 While it is amazing for hotels to be consciously trying to minimise their impact on the environment, there are a few things to take note of if you haven’t staying in an eco-lodge before.